Mariners’ bats go silent again, held to just two hits in 7-0 defeat at Cleveland

 Activated from the 10-day injured list before the game, Mariners starting pitcher Justin Dunn provided a less than desirable outing, lasting only three innings and giving up five runs on nine hits with two walks, a hit batter and three strikeouts.

 After feeling some shoulder fatigue following his last start on May 29, the Mariners placed Dunn on the injured list out of precaution.
-It became clear after a few days that we would be there only for the 10-day minimum and miss one start.
+It became clear after a few days that he would be there only for the 10-day minimum and miss one start, which seemed fortunate for the Mariners considering the amount of pitching injuries they’ve endured this season.

-But against a Cleveland lineup featuring mostly switch hitters and left-handed hitters, Dunn pitched like he had been out for months, showing minimal feel with his fastball command.
+But against a Cleveland lineup featuring mostly switch hitters and left-handed hitters, Dunn pitched like he had been out for a month, showing minimal feel with his fastball command.

 He needed 29 pitches to record his first out of the game.
-It came after he’d walked the first batter of the game, gave up back-to-back singles to load the bases and another RBI single to Eddie Rosario that made it 1-0.
+It came after he’d walked the first batter of the game — though an 0-2 pitch could’ve been called a strike — gave up back-to-back singles to load the bases, allowed another RBI single to Eddie Rosario that made it 1-0.
 He then walked Bobby Bradley to force another run across.

 The first out was a strikeout of Harold Ramirez.
 But it was only a brief reprieve.